suhaibk9/NetflixGPT/README.md

 # NetflixGPT

 NetflixGPT is a Netflix clone that fetches TV shows and movies from The TMDB API.
-It leverages Firebase for authentication to store user names and passwords, and uses React Router DOM for routing.
+It leverages Firebase for authentication to store user names and passwords and uses React Router DOM for routing.
 The app includes React Icons and React-Select for an enhanced UI/UX experience.

 ## Why GPT in NetflixGPT?